heikadog/zml/zml.md

 1. Tedious Dullard (@tediousdullard.bsky.social) is an open zoophile.
 1. Zoo and Me (@zooand.me) is a zoophilic podcast.
 1. Vegas (@yagab0nd.bsky.social) is an open zoophile.
 1. Roxy (@wolfdemongodess.bsky.social) is an open zoophile.
-Though they don't say it on Bluesky, they identify as one on Twitter: (<https://archive.today/nkwBl>).
+While they don't say it on Bluesky, they identify as one on Twitter: (<https://archive.today/nkwBl>).
 1. Kumori (@kumottatenki.bsky.social) is an open zoophile.
 1. Pebble (@pebbeanz.bsky.social/@pebbeanspam.bsky.social) is an open zoophile.
 1. Ri-Ri/Akechi/Den (@risley1circus.bsky.social) is an open zoophile.